muratk5n/thirdwave/en/README.md

 "@dancow

-anyway I was thinking of Jack’s first tweet cratering in value b/c it’s now July 2022, and brain geniuses are still horny posting on LinkedIn about how we’ll get rich by selling our airline ticket stubs.
+..
+I was thinking of Jack’s first tweet cratering in value b/c it’s now July 2022, and brain geniuses are still horny posting on LinkedIn about how we’ll get rich by selling our airline ticket stubs.
 Please if you must do grifts I just want new believable ones"